mccright/PythonLoggingExamples/readme.md

 See some ideas at: [https://github.com/mccright/rand-notes/blob/master/Application-Logging.md](https://github.com/mccright/rand-notes/blob/master/Application-Logging.md)

 ### Explore later
+* Try ```ulogger```: https://github.com/meldaaktepe/ulogger -- A custom Python logging module that supports colored console logs and file-based logging, with support for custom log levels like SUCCESS, FAIL, and HEADER.
 * Explore ```SysLogHandler```: https://docs.python.org/3/library/logging.handlers.html#sysloghandler - The SysLogHandler class, located in the logging.handlers module, supports sending logging messages to a remote or local Unix syslog.
 * Try logparser from  [LOGPAI/Log Analytics Powered by AI](https://github.com/logpai):  [https://github.com/logpai/logparser](https://github.com/logpai/logparser)
 >Logparser provides a machine learning toolkit and benchmarks for automated log parsing, which is a crucial step for structured log analytics.
 By applying logparser, users can automatically extract event templates from unstructured logs and convert raw log messages into a sequence of structured events.
 The process of log parsing is also known as message template extraction, log key extraction, or log message clustering in the literature.